-The Top 5, all of which are the same companies as last year, have fared well, growing by a combined $1.86 billion, or nearly 10%.
-For the lower half of the list, companies ranked 11 through 20 gained a combined $272 million in revenues, a 9% increase.
+The Top 5, all of which are the same as last year, have fared well, growing by a combined $1.25 billion, or 6%.
+The Top 5’s revenues now account for 70% of the Top 20’s total revenues.

 How the suppliers are ranked